AdrianaCeric/personal-site/pages/posts/visualization.md

 # Exploring Accessibility in the Waterloo Region

 I recently came across [UrbanAccess](https://github.com/UDST/urbanaccess) on GitHub and I thought it was magic.
-Since then I've gained a bit more of how to read and write code, but I still think the fact that we can visualize complex urban forms into simple visualizations is still very magical and powerful to me.
-There was no other option than to explore it.
+Since then I've gained more experience in how to read and write code, but I still think the fact that we can visualize complex urban forms into simple visualizations is still very magical to me.
+I had to explore it.

 UrbanAccess is a tool that gathers data from [Open Street Map (OSM)](https://www.openstreetmap.org/#map=2/63.3/-109.3) and uses a network tool called [Pandana](http://udst.github.io/pandana/) which measures accessibility and shortest distances to graph street notes and routes.
 These tools ultimately help measure accessibility in a given city or area.
 Using just a few lines of Python code, this free, open-source tool can be used by the general public, urban planners, civil engineers, firms, municipalities, government, universities and more.